 Success is measured not by the height one attains but by the obstacles one overcomes in its Attainment.

-Attainment Company is an independent, family-owned business based in Verona, Wisconsin, that was founded in 1979.
-We are dedicated to helping people with cognitive disabilities succeed at school, work, and life.
+Founded in 1979, Attainment Company is an independent, family-owned business based in Verona, Wisconsin.
+We are dedicated to helping people with disabilities succeed at school, work, and life.
 Don Bastian, founder and CEO, created Attainment’s first product when he was a program coordinator at the Rock County Rehabilitation Services (now Kandu Industries) in Beloit, Wisconsin.
-The Work Skill Development Program, which used a task analysis approach to teach work behaviors to young adults with disabilities, is the foundation for our present Pre-Voc Tasks.
+The Work Skill Development Program, which used a task analysis approach to teach work skills and behaviors to young adults with disabilities, is the foundation for our present Pre-Voc Tasks.

 Soon after Attainment’s inception, we began publishing functional life skill curricula.
-A picture-based cooking program called Look n’ Cook was soon followed by illustrated Shopping Cards, Looking Good, Keeping House, Stepping Out, and Plan Your Day.
-These unique programs were the first to combine picture cueing, story-based instructional video and structured lesson plans.
-They have all been updated and are still popular today.
+A picture-based cooking program called Look 'n Cook was soon followed by illustrated Shopping Cards, Looking Good, Keeping House, Stepping Out, and Plan Your Day.
+These unique programs were the first to combine picture cueing, story-based instructional video, and structured lesson plans.
+All updated, they are still popular today.

 In 2001, Attainment launched the IEP Resources publishing brand.
 Its premier publication, Writing Measurable IEP Goals and Objectives, by Barbara Bateman, has sold over 60,000 copies.
 IEP Resources is now a leading publisher focusing on critical issues in special education.